mcantelon/fashion-quest/doc/source/elements.rst

 Game World Elements
 ===================

-Game world elements are defined using YAML_, a human-readable standard used to describe data structures using text.
 Each game component must have a globally unique identifier.
+There are two ways to define game components: either using YAML_, a human-readable standard used to describe data structures using text, or using Ruby.
+This documentation focuses on the use of YAML, but if you're interested in using Ruby check out the `Cloak of Darkness` implementation for an example.

 .. _YAML: http://www.yaml.org/